 If there is a substantial change in output needs such as volume, number of users, application changes, etc., Ricoh will consult with the department to re-evaluate their needs and may make appropriate equipment adjustments.

-The program is an enterprise-wide initiative supported by University leaders.
+The program is an enterprise-wide initiative supported by University administration.
 The University's goal is to have full participation from campus departments.
+The assessment process is required.

 There will be a phased transition to the new Ricoh contract over the course of a few years, due to the fact that many campus departments have existing copier rental and lease agreements which will need to run their course before they can switch to the new contract.
 If you have existing agreements that expire soon, consider extending on a month to month basis if possible, and holding off until you can have an MPS assessment.